openjournals/joss/docs/installing.md

 before deploying your application to Heroku:

 1. A [public ORCID API](https://members.orcid.org/api/about-public-api) key
-1. A GitHub [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for the automated account that users will interact with (e.g., `@Whedon`, `@RoboNeuro`)
+1. A GitHub [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for the automated account that users will interact with (e.g., `@Whedon`, `@RoboNeuro`).
+In order to be able to send invitations to reviewers and collaborators, the automated GitHub account must be an admin of the organization the reviews take place at.
+And the Personal Access Token should include the `admin:org` scope.
 1. An email address registered on a domain you control (i.e., not `gmail` or a related service)

 ```eval_rst